MediaComem/comem-archidep/subjects/reverse-proxy/README.md

 ### Types of proxy servers

-There are 3 main kinds of proxy servers:
+There are three main kinds of proxy servers:

 * A [**tunneling proxy**][tunneling-proxy] or [**gateway**][gateway] passes **unmodified requests and responses** from a client to a server.
 * A [**forward proxy**][open-proxy] is used to retrieve data from a server usually on the Internet.